Couple sits on a park bench holding a credit card and staring at a cell phone.

 Table of contents

-Ever considered applying for a credit card or a home equity line of credit?
-If so, you probably have an idea of how revolving credit works.
-These are common examples of revolving credit.
-Revolving credit accounts allow you to borrow up to a limit, repay what you owe, and borrow again from the same account.
-You can use revolving credit to finance major expenses such as home renovations or even day-to-day expenses such as gas and groceries.
+Have you ever had a credit card?
+If so, you have experience with revolving credit.
+Revolving credit accounts allow you to borrow up to a limit, repay what you owe, and borrow again from the same account as needed.
+You may use revolving credit to finance major expenses, like home renovations; day-to-day costs, like gas and groceries; or unexpected expenses, like car repairs.
+Understanding how revolving credit works may help you manage your debt responsibly.

 How does revolving credit work?